 The survey team interviewed the Unit Manager the previous day who revealed that the resident “should have been placed in contact isolation precautions according to the facility’s protocols.”
 Another LPN was interviewed over the telephone who admitted that any resident that “had active Methicillin-resistant Staphylococcus aureus would be treated and placed in contact isolation but could not recall [why that resident] had not been.
 However, [the LPN said that they were] only responsible for the Physician’s orders [concerning the resident].”Injured or Abused While Residing at Clifton Oaks Care Center?
 We Can Help

 Our abuse and mistreatment injury attorneys represent victims injured by neglect of the nursing staff.
-Our law firm working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
+Our network of attorneys working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
 We accept all nursing home cases involving personal injury, abuse, and wrongful death through a contingency fee arrangement.
-This agreement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This agreement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.